 How is Mockingbird funded?

 The work of Mockingbird is made possible by the gifts of private donors and churches.
-Our annual operating budget is roughly $195,000, and with virtually no overhead, your gift translates directly into mission and ministry.
+To meet our budget in 2016, we need to raise $240,000, and with supremely limited overhead, your gift translates directly into mission and ministry.

 Why would someone want to support Mockingbird?